mszoek/MinecraftNOC/README.md

 ## Commands
  * `/getpng panelID`  -- load the panel with the given `ID` from the current dashboard
  * `/getmetric Title partialURL JsonPointer` -- fetch a JSON result from the REST API defined by the base URL in `config.yml` plus `partialURL`, extracting the property defined by `JsonPointer`
+   * `/getmetric nodesnmp Title nodeID property` -- helper for getting node SNMP properties such as `loadavg5`
+   * `/getmetric ifsnmp Title nodeID interfaceID property` -- helper for getting interface statistic such as `ifHCInOctets`
  * `/dashboard Operation [Tag] [URL]` -- manage Grafana dashboards from which we pull images
    * `/dashboard list` -- show the configured dashboard tags and URL paths
    * `/dashboard select Tag` -- set Tag as the current dashboard for /getpng